michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0051.md

 - adj: the rhythmic arrangement of syllables
 - n: a function of a topological space that gives, for any two points in the space, a value equal to the distance between them
 ### Family
-metric: metricise, metricize, metrics, non-metric+;meter: metered, metering, meters, metric
+- metric: metricise, metricize, metrics, non-metric+
+- meter: metered, metering, meters, metric
 ### Examples
 - Doctors and hospitals here are obsessed with metrics, not least because under the health law, they may be rewarded or penalized based on their performance.
 - As a rough metric, the first word yields more than twenty times as many Siri-related Google hits as the other two combined.